-UN, Ethiopia sign deal for humanitarian access to Tigray
+UN, Ethiopia sign deal for aid access to embattled Tigray

 Ethiopia’s government did not immediately comment.

-For weeks, aid-laden trucks have been blocked at Tigray’s borders, and the U.N. and other humanitarian groups were increasingly anxious to get unfettered, neutral access to Tigray as hunger grows and hospitals run out of basic supplies like gloves and body bags.
+For weeks, aid-laden trucks have been blocked at Tigray’s borders, and the U.N. and other humanitarian groups were increasingly anxious to reach Tigray as hunger grows and hospitals run out of basic supplies like gloves and body bags.

 “We literally have staff reaching out to us to say they have no food for their children,” one humanitarian worker told The Associated Press.
 The person spoke on condition of anonymity because of the sensitivity of the situation.